darchives/RSStoAPI/README.md

         "published": "Date that article was published"
       }
     ],
-  "from_proxy_cache": "true" /* true if from serving this feed from cache */ }
+  "from_proxy_cache": true /* true if from serving this feed from cache; otherwise, false */ }
 ```